rhdtownsend/gyre/doc/source/ref-guide/stellar-models/evol-models.rst

 coordinate :math:`r`, this pair is treated as a double point representing a discontinuity in the density and some other thermodynamic quantities (but not the pressure or temperature).
-GYRE does not attempt to interpolate across double points, but does handle them properly when solving the oscillation equations through the use of :ref:`jump conditions <osc-dimless-jump>`.
+GYRE does not attempt to interpolate across double points, but instead handles them properly when solving equations through the use of :ref:`jump conditions <osc-dimless-jump>`.